“I Don’t Want to Sell My House Anymore … But I Have an Offer!”

 There’s no place like home.
 When you’re faced with the idea of having to leave it in order to access needed equity, why wouldn’t you have second thoughts?

 How does it feel to know that you can have it both ways?
 It seems too good to be true, but it’s not!
+With a sale-leaseback solution, it is possible.

 If you decide that you don’t want to sell your house anymore, there are a few different methods to consider that could allow you to safely back out of a home sale contract.
 Consult your real estate agent or a financial advisor to discuss your options.